selendra/selendra-wiki/docs/learn/learn-simple-payouts.md

 block, this could cause serious issues with the stability of the network.

 Simple payouts require one transaction per validator, per [era](../general/glossary.md##era), to claim rewards.
-The reason Polkadot requires this is to avoid an attack where someone has several thousand accounts nominating a single validator.
-The major cost in reward distribution is mutating the accounts in storage, and Polkadot cannot pay out several thousand accounts in a single transaction.
+The reason Selendra requires this is to avoid an attack where someone has several thousand accounts nominating a single validator.
+The major cost in reward distribution is mutating the accounts in storage, and Selendra cannot pay out several thousand accounts in a single transaction.

 ## Claiming Rewards

-Polkadot stores the last 84 eras of reward information (e.g. maps of era number to validator points, staking rewards, nomination exposure, etc.).
+Selendra stores the last 84 eras of reward information (e.g. maps of era number to validator points, staking rewards, nomination exposure, etc.).
 Rewards will not be claimable more than 84 eras after they were earned.
 This means that all rewards must be claimed within a maximum of 84 eras, although under certain circumstances (described below) this may be as low as 28 eras.